What to pack for Patagonia?

 If you checked the table of contents, you could see that I’ve put quite a lot of hiking stuff here.
 I believe if you’re going to Patagonia, you want to go hiking.
 And you should be dressed appropriately for the conditions.

-As for “how much stuff to pack for Patagonia” – I cannot tell you that, so I didn’t state any numbers.
+As for “how much stuff to pack for Patagonia” – I cannot tell you that.
 How much you pack depends on too many factors – how long is your trip?
 How many hikes have you planned?
-In the end, how much do you sweat and how clumsy are you?

 For me, I usually do number of days on the trip +1 for underwear and socks, as well as for t-shirts.
 The rest of the stuff is usually either just the one thing (hiking pants) or an extra just in case (jeans).
-Lately, though, I’m trying to pack as lightly as possible, so might go without extras.
+Lately, though, I’m trying to pack as lightly as possible.

 What hiking clothes to pack for Patagonia